top of page

 The primary goal of each party is to destroy the other

 Republicans would rather see the country fail than see it become Woke, and Democrats would rather see the country fail than see it become MAGA.
-In this sense, the only outcome both parties find acceptable is the destruction of the country, and that attitude is what many of us perceive through our government's dysfunction.
+In this sense, the only outcome both parties find acceptable is the destruction of the country, and that attitude is what many of us identify in our government's dysfunction.

 The stakes of every election feel so high, because each party campaigns on an existential crisis for the version of America that their base believes in.
 In this world, diverse perspectives stop talking to one another.